sablier-labs/v1-protocol/README.md

 $ yarn install
 ```

-Now, if you want to test Sablier on Rinkeby, make sure to create a `.env` file and mirror the contents of
+If you want to test Sablier on Rinkeby, make sure to create a `.env` file and mirror the contents of
 `.env.example`.
-In that file, you can also include any other variables and they will be put in `process.env`.
+In that file, you can also include any other variables and they will be set in `process.env`.

 Finally: